Monday, September 9, 2024

 The latter are in the family Marah, with several related species.
 These are all fast-growing vines with tendrils and seed pods that superficially resemble a spiky cucumber, but Marah are perennials not annuals, with each year's new growth sprouting from a huge tuberous root that can weigh more than 100 pounds.

-In Maynard, there is currently a patch of wild cucumber near where the Rail Trail is parallel to High Street (a dead end street behind Jimmie's gas station).
+In Maynard, summer of 2024, there is a patch of wild cucumber near where the Rail Trail is parallel to High Street (a dead end street behind Jimmie's gas station).
+Also, there was a single known appearance of Bur cucumber - a related annual native species that is similar in vining to wild cucumber but instead of one large seed pod has clusters of small seed pods, each holding one seed.

 Winter leaves a mat of dead vines and dried pods